freezin-fire/OpenGl-Renderer/README.md

 - **Basic Rendering**: Supports rendering of basic shapes and models using OpenGL.
 - **Camera System**: A simple camera system for navigating the rendered scene.
 - **Shader Support**: Allows the use of custom vertex and fragment shaders.
+- **ImGui Integration**: Provides an interactive UI for controlling various aspects of the renderer, such as camera settings, lighting parameters, and shader properties.

 ## Dependencies